matrix-org/matrix.org/content/blog/2019/04/2019-04-01-synapse-0-99-3-released.md

 > The most important thing that admins should know is that prior to 1.0 landing later this month, <strong>it is essential that the federation API has a valid TLS certificate - self signed certificates will no longer be accepted.</strong> For more details see our <a href="https://github.com/matrix-org/synapse/blob/master/docs/MSC1711_certificates_FAQ.md">handy guide</a>.
 Failure to do this will result in being unable to federate with other 1.0 servers.

-As ever, you can get the new update <a href="https://github.com/matrix-org/synapse/releases/tag/v0.99.3">here</a> or any of the sources mentioned at <a href="https://github.com/matrix-org/synapse">https://github.com/matrix-org/synapse</a>.
+As ever, you can get the new update <a href="https://github.com/matrix-org/synapse/releases/tag/v0.99.3">here</a> or any of the sources mentioned at <https://github.com/matrix-org/synapse>.
 Note, Synapse is now available from PyPI, pick it up <a href="https://pypi.org/project/matrix-synapse/">here</a>.
 Also, check out our new <a href="/docs/guides/installing-synapse">Synapse installation guide page.</a>

 ## Synapse 0.99.3 changelog

-#### Features
+### Features

 <ul>
  	<li>The user directory has been rewritten to make it faster, with less chance of falling behind on a large server. (<a href="https://github.com/matrix-org/synapse/issues/4537">#4537</a>, <a href="https://github.com/matrix-org/synapse/issues/4846">#4846</a>, <a href="https://github.com/matrix-org/synapse/issues/4864">#4864</a>, <a href="https://github.com/matrix-org/synapse/issues/4887">#4887</a>, <a href="https://github.com/matrix-org/synapse/issues/4900">#4900</a>, <a href="https://github.com/matrix-org/synapse/issues/4944">#4944</a>)</li>